 Hornsby Shire Council’s waste and environmental art prize Remagine is now open with $11,000 in total prize money.

-The theme is Wasteland or wonderland referring to the decisions we make each day about how much waste we create.
+This year’s theme is Wasteland or wonderland referring to the decisions we make each day about how much waste we create.
 Will our future be a ‘wasteland’ or can we start taking steps to create a ‘wonderland’ by making better choices to build a circular economy where we protect the world’s finite natural resources and see waste as a valuable resource?

 Entries are open to digital stills, sculpture, mixed media, painting, photography, drawing, ceramics, and printmaking.